FrizzLit presents

 Live music

-Genius Award-winning theater artists — composer Chris Jeffries and actress and singer Sarah Rudinoff — will perform 2-3 pieces of music at 7 pm.
+Half an hour after the party starts, Genius Award-winning theater artists — composer Chris Jeffries and actress and singer Sarah Rudinoff — will perform a short set of live music at 7 pm.

-Then at 7:30 pm, Sorrento star Shawn Schlogel will take over on piano — and he takes requests!
+At 7:30 pm, Sorrento star Shawn Schlogel will take over on piano — and he takes requests!
 He can perform whatever song you want in the style of 1925.
-Also, we can sing along!
-Have you ever been to a party where people gather around the piano and sing along?
-Elton John, Chappell Roan, Cole Porter... whatever you want!
+If any of the music catches your fancy, we can gather around the piano and sing along.

 Eat dinner at the party